ProThoughtDesign/Dicetrix/README.md

 # Dicetrix

-A puzzle game that combines Tetris-style mechanics with dice-based number matching.
-Built for Reddit using Phaser.js and the Devvit platform.
+**A revolutionary dice-matching puzzle game that combines Tetris-style falling pieces with strategic number matching mechanics.** Built for Reddit using Phaser.js and the Devvit platform, Dicetrix offers a unique twist on classic puzzle gaming with procedurally generated multi-die pieces, cascade chain reactions, and special dice mechanics.

-## 🎮 Game Overview
+## 🎮 What is Dicetrix?

-Dicetrix is a gravity-based puzzle game where multi-die pieces fall down an 8×16 grid.
-Players create matches by connecting 3+ adjacent dice with the same number, triggering cascades and chain reactions for higher scores.
+Dicetrix is an innovative gravity-based puzzle game where **procedurally generated multi-die pieces** fall down an 8×16 grid.
+Unlike traditional Tetris where you match shapes, Dicetrix challenges you to create matches by connecting **3 or more adjacent dice with the same number**.
+When matches are cleared, remaining dice fall to create **cascade chain reactions** that can lead to massive scoring combos.

+### 🌟 What Makes Dicetrix Unique?

+**🎲 Procedural Multi-Die Pieces**: Instead of fixed Tetris shapes, pieces are dynamically generated containing 1-16 dice with various face counts (d4, d6, d8, d10, d12, d20), creating endless variety and strategic depth.

+**🔮 Special Dice Mechanics**:
+- **Black Dice** (Hard/Expert modes): Wild cards that match with any adjacent number and trigger area conversion effects
+- **Booster Dice**: Glowing dice that provide visual assistance for strategic placement
+- **Uniform Rule** (Zen mode): All dice in a piece share the same face count for simplified gameplay

+**⚡ Advanced Cascade System**: Cleared dice cause remaining dice to fall and potentially form new matches automatically, creating satisfying chain reactions with increasing score multipliers.

+**🎵 Dynamic Audio-Visual Experience**: Mode-specific music compositions, comprehensive sound effects, particle systems, and visual effects that respond to gameplay events.

+**🏆 Five Distinct Difficulty Modes**: Each mode features unique constraints, dice types, fall speeds, and special mechanics, offering experiences from relaxed zen gameplay to lightning-fast expert challenges.

 ### 🎯 Core Gameplay